 Using anthropological methods and theories as a guide, this course considers the form and content of human interactions with the environment in various regions of the world.
-Prerequisite: permission of the instructor.

 ANTH 265.
 Food, Eating, and Culture.
 1 Credit.

 Social significance of food and eating.
 Taboos and ritual, food and identities, eating and political hierarchy, food and gender, global culture.
 Materialist and symbolic interpretations.